Glenn Hegar

 Charitable Organizations and Businesses

 Texas law allows for a number of exemptions for charitable organizations and businesses.
 Please refer to the Comptroller's publication Texas Property Tax Exemptions (PDF) for more information about these exemptions.
-Most of these exemptions have specific application forms that can be found through the exemption forms link in the box above.
+Most of these exemptions have specific application forms that can be found through the exemption forms link in the resource list above.